IngenuityEngine/cOS/README.md

 	- collectFiles > getFiles
 	- collectFilesSync > getFilesSync
 	- copyTree > copyDir
-- [ ] refactor javascript's getFiles to match python's implementation
+- [ ] refactor javascript's getFiles to match python's implementation as it's far superior
 - [ ] refactor the places javascript's getFiles is used to work with the new implementation
 - [ ] add getSequenceBaseName to javascript
 - [ ] add getFrameNumber to javascript